-In-Experience Text Chat System
+In-Experience Text Chat

-Text Chat APIs and Workflow
+Chat Workflow

-Mutable Chat APIs
+Mutable Chat Classes

 • TextChatService — This singleton class is responsible for managing the overall chat system, including handling chat message filtering, moderation, and user permissions.
-Accessible from the server, it provides a set of methods and events that other text chat APIs or user actions can invoke through the chat delivery workflow.
+Accessible from the server, it provides a set of methods and events that other text chat APIs or player actions can invoke through the chat delivery workflow.

-• TextChatCommand — This class enables you to create custom chat commands that allow users to invoke specific actions or behaviors by typing special characters followed by a command name.
+• TextChatCommand — This class enables you to create custom chat commands that allow players to invoke specific actions or behaviors by typing special characters followed by a command name.
 Chat commands are helpful for adding additional functionality and interactivity to the chat experience.
 You can also use them to create admin commands to manage and moderate your experience with shortcuts.

 Immutable Chat Objects